 Among all of Jonathan’s delicious recipes, I chose to feature these banh mi sliders.
-Made with ground pork swirled with fish sauce and sriracha, ham, pickled daikon and carrots, fresh cilantro and cucumber slices, not to mention sriracha mayo and homemade french bread rolls, these sliders achieve complete summery perfection.
+Inspired by the classic Vietnamese sandwich, they’re made with ground pork swirled with fish sauce and sriracha, ham, pickled daikon and carrots, fresh cilantro and cucumber slices, not to mention sriracha mayo and homemade french bread rolls, these sliders achieve complete summery perfection.

 - 2 large carrots, peeled and julienned

 - 1 medium daikon radish, peeled and julienned